 Adenoid Surgery in Princeton and Monroe, NJ

 Issues with the adenoid gland can obstruct the airway and cause reoccurring ENT problems; adenoid surgery can alleviate these issues.
-Board-certified New Jersey otolaryngologist Dr. Scott Kay performs essential ENT surgeries for patients in the Central New Jersey area, including Princeton and Plainsboro, at Princeton Otolaryngology Associates.
+Board-certified New Jersey otolaryngologist Dr. Scott Kay performs essential ENT surgeries for patients in the Central New Jersey area, including Princeton, Monroe and Plainsboro, at Princeton Otolaryngology Associates.

 What Is Adenoid Surgery?